teamsteelbot/klevor/docs/programming/glossary.en.md

 ### Docker Image

 This is a files composed of multiple layers, used to execute a Docker container [[5](#what-is-docker)].
 It is an executable software package that contains everything needed to run the application.
-This image informs how a container should be initialized, determimining which software needs to be executed and how it needs to.
+This image informs how a container should be initialized, determining which software needs to be executed and how it needs to.

 ### Docker Container